proophsoftware/fee-office/README.md

 # The Fee Office - DDD, CQRS, ES explained

+**Note: The demo and book are both work in progress.
+If you like it please share it with your friends.
+The more people know about it the more can learn from it.**

 The Fee Office is a demo application based on the *es-emergency-call* [Need help with finding aggregates and bounded contexts in our domain](https://github.com/proophsoftware/es-emergency-call/issues/7) by [@enumag](https://github.com/enumag).

 It is a prototype implementation showing the result of a model exploration and knowledge crunching process.

-## What's insight?

-An online book summarizes and documents the process of crunching knowledge and how we used the knowledge to identify bounded contexts and aggregates as well as a good architecture for each bounded context and the system as a large.

-*Note: The book and the prototype are both work in progress.*

-## Architecture

-The system is split into 5 contexts and each context is implemented as an autonomous module within a monolithic application.
-You can view those modules as (mico)services deployed together.
-That said, we combine autonomy of bounded contexts (implemented as modules) with the ease of deploying and operating a monolithic system.
-Because we keep modules separated (even on database level) we are able to split the system later and scale up individual modules if needed.
-We also keep the model of each context decoupled from the other models - a very important property for a system that is constantly improved and reshaped.

-## Technology
+## Read The Book

+The demo application ships with an [eBook](https://proophsoftware.github.io/fee-office/intro/about.html#1-1).
+It contains a summary of the emergency call, explanations about the knowledge crunching process and design decisions.

 ## Editing the book

-The book is [in the docs tree](docs/), and can be compiled using [bookdown](http://bookdown.io) and [Docker](https://www.docker.com/).
+The book is [in the book tree](book/), and can be compiled using [bookdown](http://bookdown.io) and [Docker](https://www.docker.com/).

 ```bash
 $ docker run --rm -it -v $(pwd):/app prooph/composer:7.2